Volyn & Rivne Regions

 Truskavets is an old-fashioned spa town that in another country and another time might have given the Czech Republic's celebrated spa town Karlovy Vary a run for its money.
 Unfortunately, that sort of rivalry is a long way off, but the town still makes a fun day trip from Lviv.

 Some 70km east of Lviv, Olesko boasts a French chateau-style hilltop castle visible for miles around.
 The current castle dates back to the 18th century but it was built on the site of a medieval fortress, destroyed by Tatar attacks in the 15th century.
-To get to Olesko, take a bus (1½ hours, eight daily) from Bus Station No 2 in Lviv.
+To get to Olesko, take any bus (23uah, 1½ hours, around 25 daily) heading towards Brody from Lviv's Bus Station No 2.